Kemmis, Queensland: Geography

+The Suttor Developmental Road enters the locality from the north-east (Hail Creek) and exits to the west (Elphinstone).

+The Goonyella railway line enters the locality from the south-west (Strathfield) and exits to the north-west (Hail Creek).

+South Walker Creek Mine is a large coal mine in the south of the locality extending into neighbouring Strathfield.
+There are many other former mine sites in Kemmis.

+Apart from mining, the land use is grazing on native vegetation.

 History

 The locality was named after pastoralist, Arthur Kemmis, who participated in William Landsborough's 1861 expedition from the Gulf of Carpentaria to Melbourne in search of the Burke and Wills expedition.
 Kemmis was partner in the lease of Fort Cooper pastoral run.